Meet the Chief and Command Staff

 Mike Bisagno

 Mike has been with the Boise Fire Department since 2010.
-Prior to coming to the Boise Fire Department, he was a firefighter with the North Ada County Fire District where he was the IAFF Local 2311’s Union President.
+Prior to coming to the Boise Fire Department, he was a firefighter with the North Ada County Fire District, where he was the IAFF Local 2311’s Union President.
 He has worked as a firefighter/EMT, HazMat technician, and Fire Prevention Captain/Inspector.
-Mike was formerly a chairman/secretary of the Boise Fire & Police Trust’s board of trustees and also the IAFF Local #149’s Union President and executive board member.
+Mike was formerly a chairman/secretary of the Boise Fire & Police Trust’s board of trustees and the IAFF Local #149’s Union President and executive board member.
 Mike is a graduate of the College of Idaho and has lived in the Treasure Valley since 1990.

 Rachel Holford Headshot